The best places to travel in June

 While Milos might have a lower profile than other islands of the Cyclades, many beach lovers rate it one of the best Greek islands, which is really saying something.

-Though the island is barely 20km across, it boasts a whopping seventy-five beaches that scarcely see the crowds of neighbouring vacation favourites.
+Though the island is barely 12 miles (20km) across, it boasts a whopping seventy-five beaches that scarcely see the crowds of neighboring vacation favorites.

 That’s thanks to its horseshoe shape and volcanic landscapes that color its shores red, pink and orange, with emerald-green waters and caves adding to its allure.